Table of contents

 What Is Assuris?

-Life insurance companies have strict capital requirements.
-The types of investments they can make are also regulated.
-The low risk exposure ensures that they have enough money to pay claims.
+Life insurance companies in Canada are heavily regulated.
+They must meet strict capital requirements, and the types of investments they can make are also controlled.
+This low-risk exposure ensures they have the financial strength to pay claims when needed.

 But that doesn’t mean insurance companies can’t fail.
 If and when that happens, Assuris is there to protect policyholders.